elben/pencil/examples/Docs/site/guides/environment.markdown

 You can use `updateEnv` with methods like `insertEnv`, `insertText`, `insertPages`, `updateEnvVal`.

 You can also use `getPageEnv` and `setPageEnv`, along with the functions above, to manipulate each page’s environment to your liking.
-These are the functions that `Pencil.Internal.Blog` uses to build up the default blogging functionality.
+These are the functions that `Pencil.Blog` uses to build up the default blogging functionality.

 ## Running inside a modified environment